McAllen Farmers Market Rules & Guidelines

 Please carefully read all McAllen Farmers Market Rules & Guidelines and apply online.
 Vendors must allow the Market Management Team adequate time to review and approve completed Market Vendor Applications.
 Vendors must be officially notified of their approval status well before market set up time and will not be reviewed and/or approved at the beginning of or on a market day.

-The McAllen Farmers Market does not offer exclusive rights to any one vendor to sell any one product.
+The McAllen Farmers Market does not offer exclusive rights to any one vendor to sell any one product, other than in the value added categories.
 Market customers typically benefit from having a choice.
-However, in the event there are vendors on a waiting list; or, the same or similar products is excessive, duplicate products may be denied entry.
+However, in the event there are vendors on a waiting list; or, the same or similar products is excessive, duplicate product vendors may be denied entry.

 All financial statements of the McAllen Farmers Market are privy to the Executive Committee and The McAllen Farmers Market Management Team.
 If a vendor has a question regarding their individual vendor account they may inquire about the status of their account with a member of the Executive Committee.